Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Other info on this site:

-In this fourth year of the IT Jem line, so far exclusive Jem's head sculpt, was now used for the first time on a
+In this fourth year of the IT Jem line, the so far exclusive Jem's head sculpt, was now used for the first time on a

 have pink hair, and was not advertised as having anything to do with Jem.
 But this was also the first year that